xxyjoel/xxyjoel.github.io/_posts/2019-01-12-rfm-template.md

 comments: true
 ---
 ## overview
 Revenue and client quantity distributions are rarely the same.
 This scoring mechanism seeks to normalize customer behavior by assigning specific actions to newly labeled cohorts.
-While there are virtually limitless variations on this scoring mechanism, it remains a powerful tool that can be utilized in a wide variety of environments with limited data.
+While its origins date back to the 1930's, there are virtually limitless variations on this scoring mechanism and it remains a powerful tool that can be utilized in a wide variety of environments with limited data.

 ```r